JR Itsukaichi Line

 The JR Itsukaichi Line is a single-track railway line which can take you to various interesting spots in suburban Tokyo.
-It runs a distance of about 11 km through the western part of Tokyo Prefecture.
+It runs a distance of about 11 km through the western part of Tokyo Prefecture in the Kanto Region.
 It is a rather small-scale line that stops at only seven stations.
 The starting point of the line is Haijima Station, which is about one hour by train from Shinjuku Station.
 The passenger cars of the Itsukaichi Line, with new E-233 series units, look very much like the ones of the common commuter trains we see everywhere in the Tokyo metropolitan area.

 Musashi-Itsukaichi, the last stop on the line, is a kind of “gateway” to the lower mountains at the western edge of Tokyo Prefecture.
 From here, buses depart with climbers and tourists.
 But without going that deep into the mountains, there are interesting places along the Itsukaichi Line that are filled with natural beauty.
 The Yokosawairi Zone is one of those places.

 Satoyama is a Japanese term that has gradually become known around the world since the Japanese government declared the importance of its preservation at the 10th meeting of the “Conference of the Parties to the Convention on Biological Diversity” held in Nagoya in 2010.
 It refers specifically to a forest which is utilized for its lumber, mushrooms or wild plants.
 A “country side forest” might be the closest English counterpart.

 In Japan, the number of these places has been decreasing since about 40 years ago for various reasons, and in recent years, the efforts to preserve them has become active throughout the country.